Council Tax and business rates: home-based businesses

-In England and Wales your local property tax will be either Council Tax or non-domestic rates.
+In England and Wales your local property tax will be either Council Tax or business rates (sometimes referred to as non-domestic rates).

 PDF, 124KB, 1 page